Marwa Afifi, B.D.S, M.D.S, Ph.D, Assistant Professor

 Dr. Afifi earned her Bachelor’s Degree in Dentistry and Surgery from Alexandria University, Egypt.
 Following graduation, she joined the Oral Pathology Department as a faculty member while pursuing her postgraduate studies.
 Her Master’s research centered on cancer pathogenesis, specifically high-risk oncogenic viruses.
 For her PhD, Dr. Afifi's research focus was on nanomedicine, developing targeted therapies for oral cancer using gold nanoparticles.
 Her work addressed significant issues in traditional treatments, such as the severe side effects of surgery and radiotherapy.
 She gained substantial experience in both basic and translational research, including cell culture and animal models.

-Dr. Zuo graduated from Hunan College of Traditional Chinese Medicine (1979-1984, Bachelor Degree of Medicine) and Hunan Academy of Traditional Chinese Medicine (1987-1989, Master Degree of Internal Medicine) in China.
-She worked as a physician and researcher at Hunan Academy of Traditional Chinese Medicine (1989-1995) and as a head of science grand office at Sun Yat-sen University of Medical Sciences (1995-1998) in China.
-In 1999 she came to Georgetown: from 1999 to 2015, she worked at Georgetown University Lombardi Comprehensive Cancer Center as research assistants in Dr. Dajun Yang’s lab (1999), Tissue Culture Shared Resources (1999-2000) and Dr. Michael Johnson’s lab (2001-2015).
-In March 2015, she joined Dr. Louis Weiner’s lab in the LCCC as a research assistant for supporting general lab research activities, maintaining her2 and cas9 transgenic mouse strains and assisting other investigators in the lab with their research needs, especially animal studies.
+Dr. Zuo earned her Bachelor Degree of Medicine from Hunan College of Traditional Chinese Medicine and Master Degree of Internal Medicine from Hunan Academy of Traditional Chinese Medicine in China.
+She worked as a physician and researcher at Hunan Academy of Traditional Chinese Medicine and as a head of science grand office at Sun Yat-sen University of Medical Sciences in China.
+In 1999 she started working in Georgetown University LCCC as research assistants in Dr. Dajun Yang lab, Tissue Culture Shared Resources and Dr. Michael Johnson lab.
+In March 2015 she joined Dr. Louis Weiner lab and since then she has been working as a research technician for supporting general lab research activities and lab managements, maintaining mouse strains and assisting other investigators with their research needs, especially animal studies.

 Selime Arslan started her PhD in Tumor Biology at Georgetown University in 2023.
 Prior to attending Georgetown University, she earned her bachelors in Biological Sciences at the University of Delaware.
 She then continued her education at Johns Hopkins University where she earned her Master of Science degree in Biochemistry and Molecular Biology.
 During her master’s program, she studied the molecular mechanisms of how ER+/HER2-mutant cancers acquire therapy resistance in Dr. Utthara Nayar’s lab.
 After graduating, she continued her research in the Nayar Lab for another year as a research technologist.
 Selime joined the Weiner Lab in 2024 and is interested in investigating immune regulatory mechanisms involved in pancreatic cancer as well as the role cancer-associated fibroblasts play in altering pancreatic cancers tumor microenvironment.